datawrapper/snippets/2020-03-coronavirus-charts/README.md

 The R script might always not up to date; we'll push it every few days to this repo.

+#### March 28
+- Added a line chart of the growth rate of deaths.
+- Did some housecleaning, so that the article doesn't load too long:
+	- Removed the chart showing doubling times of confirmed _cases_ and the chart showing growth rates on confirmed _cases_, but linked to them in case readers are still interested.
+They still get updated 	every day.
+	- Removed the map of confirmed cases in Chinese regions, because it doesn't add much new information anymore.
+It still gets updated and you can find it [here](https://www.datawrapper.de/_/5ASge/) and [in the River](https://river.datawrapper.de/_/5ASge) if you want to re-use it.
+	- Replaced the US county map with an US state map.
+You can still find the US county map [here](https://www.datawrapper.de/_/WmR3P/) and [in the River](https://river.datawrapper.de/_/WmR3P).

 #### March 25
 - Updated all maps & map tooltips to only show confirmed cases and deaths, not recoveries anymore.